LaunchCodeEducation/intro-to-programming-csharp/src/chapters/booleans-and-conditionals/logical-operators.rst

 they make expressions much more readable.
 As a best practice, we encourage you to use them, especially for more complicated expressions.

 The following table lists operators in order of precedence, from highest (applied first) to lowest (applied last).
-A complete table for the entire language can be found in the `MDN JavaScript Documentation <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Table>`_.
+A complete table for the entire language can be found in the `Microsoft Documentation <https://docs.microsoft.com/en-us/cpp/c-language/precedence-and-order-of-evaluation?view=msvc-160>`_.

 .. list-table:: Operator Precedence
    :widths: auto